gambol99/embassy/README.md

 #### **Example Usage**

-- You already have some means of service discovery, registering container services with a backend (take a look at [service-registrar](https://github.com/gambol99/service-registrar) if not)
+- You already have some means of service discovery, registering container services with a backend (take a look at [service-registrar](https://github.com/gambol99/service-registrar) or [registrator](https://github.com/progrium/registrator) if not)

         # docker run -d --privileged=true --net=host
         -v /var/run/docker.sock:/var/run/docker.sock \